 Insert the dipstick, remove it again, and read the fluid level.
-The fluid level should be between the upper and lower marks.
+The fluid level should he between the upper and lower marks.

 If necessary, add fluid and recheck.
-Use only Genuine Honda or DEXRON® II Automatic Transmission Fluid (A.T.F.) when adding or changing fluid.
+Use Honda Premium Formula or an equivalent DEXRON® II Automatic Transmission Fluid (A.T.F.) only.